Yuzhe-Fu/Yuzhe-Fu.github.io/_pages/about.md

 # 📃 Patent
 - Fengwei An, **Yuzhe Fu** *et al*., [Low-power-consumption stereo matching system and method for acquiring depth information](https://worldwide.espacenet.com/patent/search/family/073657313/publication/CN112070821A?q=CN112070821A), **2020**, *CN Patent*, CN112070821A / WO2022021912A1

+# 🍀 Tape Out
+- An energy-efficient pipelined and configurable 3D point cloud-based neural network accelerator is being designed in TSMC 28-nm HPC technology with an area of 2.0 mm×1.5 mm and is taped out in July 2023.
+- A 4.5 TOPS/W sparse 3D-CNN accelerator for real-time 3D understanding was fabricated in UMC 55-nm low-power CMOS technology with an area of 4.2 mm×3.6 mm in August 2020.

 # 🚀 Skills
 - Familiar with Verilog HDL, PyTorch, Intel Distiller (Model Compression), Cadence (Genus and NCSim), Vivado.
 - Knowledgeable in Python, JAVA, MATLAB, Shell, Makefile.